KMurphs/word-inventorier/README.md

     A step further was to investigate whether this last time complexity of ``O(M)`` could be reduced.
     <br>For that, an extra data structure was created during the text processing.
-    - This data structure is also a dictionary where keys are words lengths in the text, and values are linkedlist of words that have the same length as the key they are associated to.
+    - This data structure is also a dictionary where keys are words lengths in the text, and values are linkedlist of words whose lengths ave the value specified by the key they are associated to.
 This extra structure adds another ``O(M + d)`` to the space complexity of the text processing phase - ***d (the number of possible word lengths within the text)*** is bounded by the longest word in the english dictionary ***pneumonoultramicroscopicsilicovolcanoconiosis - Length = 45***.
     <br>``d <= 45`` therefore ``d << M``.

     This data structure will bring down the time complexity of the query processing by allowing the algorithm to only process ***words that have length within a specified range***.
-If there are ***V** such words, the new time complexity is ``O(V)``.
-In some instances V can be way smaller than M.
+If there are ***V*** such words, the new time complexity is ``O(V)``. <br>In some instances V can be way smaller than M.

 In summary,
 - Text Processing: ``O(N) Time Complexity, O(M) space complexity``